DISTRELEC EMEA

 Proof is part of the product.

-Industrial buyers weigh certainty first—lead times, compliance, traceability—then velocity.
-The UI needed to read like a counter people trust: scan-friendly hierarchy, labels that line up with paperwork, prompts that sound like operations rather than retail charm.
+Industrial buyers weigh certainty first — lead times, compliance, traceability — then velocity.
+The UI needed to read like a counter people trust: scan-friendly hierarchy, labels that align with paperwork, prompts that sound like operations rather than retail charm.

-I treated reassurance as spacing: rhythm with room to read, grouped fields, microcopy that states facts.
-It should scan light—while territory, tax, and permission rules stay explicit enough for audit.
+I treated reassurance as a spacing problem: rhythm with room to read, grouped fields, microcopy that states facts.
+It should scan light — while territory, tax, and permission rules stay explicit enough for audit.

 THE LAUNCH